titu1994/tfdiffeq/README.md

 Support for Universal Differential Equations (for ODE case) from the paper [Universal Differential Equations for Scientific Machine Learning](https://arxiv.org/abs/2001.04385).
 While slow, and restricted to ODEs only, it works well enough on Lotke Voltera system as described in example notebook.

+Support for Hypersolvers from the paper [Hypersolvers: Toward Fast Continuous-Depth Models](https://arxiv.org/abs/2007.09601).
+Currently implements the paper implementation of `HyperEuler` and `HyperHuen`. **NOTE**: These APIs are subject to change once the paper releases source code.

 Now supports Adjoint methods for Dopri5 solver due to [PR #3](https://github.com/titu1994/tfdiffeq/pull/3) from [@eozd](https://github.com/eozd).

 As the solvers are implemented in Tensorflow, algorithms in this repository fully support running on the GPU, and are differentiable.
 Also supports prebuilt ODENet and ConvODENet tf.keras Models that can be used as is or embedded in a larger architecture.